-Top 10 Exercise Bikes To Spin Up Your Health in 2019
+Top 10 Exercise Bikes To Improve Your Health in 2020

 Cardiovascular exercise, or cardio, has many wide-ranging health benefits.
 A sustained cardio program can help you lose weight, and in particular, belly fat.
 It can improve your mental acuity, especially brain growth, help with stress prevention, and blocking anxiety and depression disorders.
 From the name alone, it obviously improves your cardiovascular health, your heart, lungs, and vascular systems.
 In some studies, it appears to have the capability to actually reverse some heart disease risk factors.